zarubto4/encore_test/README.md

 - **Zero Groupon Dependencies**
   - This repository has no Groupon libraries that require special access or care.
   - There is no external dependency for any proprietary system that the developer would have to deal with.
+- **Simplified SOX policy according US Policy"** **
+  - Core idea and Movement is Bringing IT back to the correct use of SOX policy and removing obstacles that were mistaken for SOX.
-- **Remove SOX from the repository and move SOX to Deployment**
+  - Remove SOX from the repository and move SOX to Deployment with transparent and auditable records with pure Role base access control.
-  - Moving SOX policy and deleting three repositories (Production, Developer and Secrets) for every microservice (10.000) github groupon repositories.
+  - Moving SOX policy into and deleting three repositories (Production, Developer and Secrets) for every microservice (10.000) github groupon repositories.
 - **RoleBase All Engineering covering system for Permissions on Deployment and Secrets**
   - Moving SOX policy and deleting three repositories (Production, Developer and Secrets) to scalable up-to-date policy with GCP Secrets Management.
 - **Zero proprietary Computer settings**